qzineat/qzineat/README.md

  * [ ] Subscriber can add/update profile with food interest settings
  * [ ] Subscriber can View/Post messages
 * [ ] Common Features
- * [ ] User can see app showcase walkthrough on first install
  * [ ] Show near by QZin Eat based on **current location**
  * [ ] User can see short details on QZin Eat listing with event rating, host rating, and likes
  * [ ] Search QZin Eat and advance filters